tejada56/T-s_BareBonesComputing/README.md

 # <h1>T-s_BareBonesComputing
 Welcome to my GitHub!
-Here I  showcase personal projects where I do proof of concept and apply new technologies I may be curious about
+Here I  showcase personal projects where I do proof of concept and apply new technologies I may be curious about.
+Please be informed this GitHub is for informational and guidance purposes only if you would need asssitance please reach out or contact a security professional.

 # <h2>Hardware
-Planning for this lab I wanted to find devices that were relatively small, versatile, energy efficient and didnt require a lot of space.
+Planning for this lab I wanted to find devices that were relatively small, versatile, energy efficient and didnt require a lot of space and cost effective.
 Having researched a variety of computer and network devices that would be able to handle a lab of the size I had in mind, I decided on using Intel BareBones NUC's, a Netgear managed switch, GLI.NET router and a Zyxel firewall.

 ## <h3>Intel NUC's
 Intel NUC's (Next Unit of Computing) have been available for many years and come in different configurations.
 As they are released they identify a new generation in their product line (to compare, similiar to apple and iphones), I went for the 7th and 8th generation.
 Each one being capable of 32gb of RAM, an M.2 SSD Slot, available with multiple processors (i3, i5, i7) and a 2.5 SSD/HDD Bay.